As a new Preset user, your journey will begin by logging on to the system and then proceeding to the selection of a workspace.

 - Query Search: Search for all queries within Preset using a number of different search features, such as keyword search, user and database filters, status, and time range.

-- Logout: Logs you out of the Preset system.
+- Logout: Logs you out of the Preset platform.

-- Version Number: The current version of Preset that you are using.
+- Displays the current version number of Preset that you are using.